 2. The following links are provided by the State CIF and only outline the rules concerning transferring.
 The documents do not outline the process for completion of electronic eligibility waivers, established by each CIF Section, and only completed by the athletic director or athletic administrator at the enrolling school.

-2. NCS uses CIF Home, a web based system to process electronic eligibility forms.
+2. NCS uses CIF Home, a web-based system to process electronic eligibility forms.
 The enrolling school is responsible for this process and working with the transferring student and family to complete the process properly.
-Only students who have withdrawn from School A, have registered, met with School B administration, has selected their classes for 2016-2017 school year and paid any deposit (private school) at School B may move forward with the electronic eligibility form process.
+Only students who have withdrawn from School A, have registered, met with School B administration, has selected their classes for 2017-2018 school year and paid any deposit (private school) at School B may move forward with the electronic eligibility form process.

 3. Electronic eligibility forms may not be completed by either the enrolling or former school between June 1st and August 1st.
-Any completed transfer paperwork submitted to the NCS Office prior to June 1, 2016 will be processed within 20 days of submission to the NCS Office.
-Any eligibility submission prior to June 1, 2016 is not electronic and does not use CIF Home, eligibility forms submitted no different than the last nine years, a paper and fax process.
-No electronic eligibility forms may be processed during the eligibility dead period of June 1, 2016 through July 31, 2016.
+Any completed transfer paperwork submitted to the NCS Office prior to June 1, 2017 will be processed within 20 days of submission to the NCS Office.
+No electronic eligibility forms may be processed during the eligibility dead period of June 1, 2017 through July 31, 2017.
+Such eligibility will be dated August 1, 2017.

 Gil Lemmon - Commissioner of Athletics - all hardship waiver requests and all other waiver request applications with last names starting with letters A - D.